 What to Bring and How to Prepare (the short version)

 Bring clothes that you love, are comfortable in, and make you feel great!...but leave your flashy jewelry, plaid, paisley, and Hawaiian prints at home.

 Love yourself.
 If you don't love the person you see in the mirror, the camera will see that.
 Just love who you are and embrace all the little features that make you uniquely beautiful and the camera will see that love and that beauty and capture them forever.

 What to Bring and How to Prepare (full version)

 Hair and Makeup

 It's a good idea to stick to what you know works.
 Experimenting with a new barber / hair stylist or new skin care products in the days leading up to the session has resulted in instances of people having to cancel their session because something went wrong.
 If you want to try something new for your headshot session, go for it, just give yourself some time to make sure it works for you prior to scheduling the session.
 The most important elements necessary to create great images are comfort and confidence.
 You have to be comfortable with your appearance in order for your face to convey confidence.
 There's nowhere to hide in a headshot, so don't put yourself in a position where you'd want to.

-For Standard and Deluxe sessions, bring your favorite items—clean and wrinkle-free.
+Bring your favorite items—clean and wrinkle-free.
 Choose items that make you feel confident, but that are also comfortable.
 It’s important for you to feel comfortable in clothes you love to wear because that comfort always comes through in pictures.
 Keep in mind that your outfit will only be visible from the shoulders up.
 If you wore a shirt with a collar, for example, everything below the collar points would be out of the frame.
 Ladies, if you wear a strapless shirt, only your bare shoulders will be visible in the frame and not the shirt.